EIHW/EmoNet/README.md

 **(c) 2021 Maurice Gerczuk, Shahin Amiriparian, Björn Schuller: Universität Augsburg**

+Please direct any questions or requests to Maurice Gerczuk (maurice.gerczuk at uni-a.de) or Shahin Amiriparian (shahin.amiriparian at uni-a.de).
 ## Installation

 All dependencies can be installed via pip from the requirements.txt: